cloudposse/atmos/website/docs/cli/commands/validate/validate-stacks.md

 <br/>

-In case of any validation errors (invalid, YAML syntax, Atmos manifest JSON Schema errors, invalid imports, etc.), you'll get an output from the command similar to the following:
+In case of any validation errors (invalid YAML syntax, Atmos manifest JSON Schema errors, invalid imports, etc.), you'll get an output from the command similar to the following:

 ```console